 The Friends of Valley Gardens Group was formed to help support this beautiful park.
 The group work in partnership with Harrogate Borough Council to provide valuable support within the gardens and on upcoming projects

-New barge boards to original Victorian design and colour, restored roof.
+New barge boards have been installed according to the original Victorian design and colour and the roof has been restored.

-The York Stone paving, reclaimed from a mill in Lancashire, adjacent to the building.
-Much clearing round the building has taken place rendering the Pump Room visible on more aspects.
+The York Stone paving, which surrounds the building, was reclaimed from a mill in Lancashire, clearance of overgrown vegetation in the Peat Garden has taken place making the Pump Room much more visible.